 By recognizing, differentiating and dating smaller intrusions within this area, the project has provided a useful tool to help prospectors and mineral explorers differentiate between intrusion and the surrounding batholith.

-The survey area is in south-central British Columbia, between Greenwood to the west and Trail to the east.
+The survey area is in BC’s South Central Region, between Greenwood to the west and Trail to the east.
 The Canada-US border runs along the southern boundary of the project area.

-The nearby towns of Beaverdell, Rock Creek, Greenwood, Carmi, Boundary, Midway and Grand Forks in the Kootenay Boundary Regional District were founded by mining and have an extensive history of exploration and gold production.
-Several gold and silver (plus copper, lead and zinc) deposits have been mined in the area since gold was first discovered in 1884.
-More than 25 past producers are recorded in the Greenwood mining camp.
-This includes the Phoenix mine, a world-class open pit copper-gold skarn deposit, several smaller mines, and over 100 recorded mineral occurrences.
+The nearby communities towns of Beaverdell, Boundary, Carmi, Grand Forks, Greenwood, Midway and Rock Creek in the Kootenay Boundary Regional District were founded on mining and have an extensive history of mineral exploration and production.
+Several in the area have been mined since gold was first discovered in 1884.
+For example, more than 25 past producers are recorded in the Greenwood mining camp.
+This includes the past producing Phoenix mine and several smaller mines, with over 100 mineral occurrences recorded.